-With the help of an experienced Jones Act lawyer, the claims process may result in a number of different types of compensation, from lost earnings to medical bills and even for pain and suffering.
+With the help of an experienced Jones Act lawyer, the claims process may result in several different types of compensation, from lost earnings to medical bills and even for pain and suffering.

 Perhaps the most important part of compensation under the Jones Act is for lost wages.
-If you are injured aboard the ship on which you work, chances are you will have to miss time on the job, and that means missing income.
+If you are injured aboard the ship on which you work, chances are you will have to miss time on the job, which means missing income.

 Lost or Diminished Earning Capacity

 This is another aspect of the compensation that looks to the future.
-If your injury will prevent you from doing the same work you were able to do before the accident, you may not be able to earn as much as you should be compensated for that loss of future earnings.
+If your injury prevents you from doing the same work you did before the accident, you may not be able to earn as much.
+According to the law, you should be compensated for that loss of future earnings.

 Getting compensated for your lost income is urgent after an accident because you may not have any money coming into your house.
 Medical bills are also critical and important.

 As with earnings, your compensation for medical expenses should take into account your immediate bills and any future medical bills you may incur because of the accident.

 Pain and Suffering

 This type of compensation is a monetary amount that attempts to make up for the mental and physical pain that you experience because of the accident.
-You may, for instance, be suffering because of a lost limb or because of a disfigurement caused by the accident.
+For instance, you may suffer because of a lost limb or a disfigurement caused by the accident.